mhrons/mhrons.github.io/docs/pv_smooth.md

 Water pumps provide efficient storage for large scale PV plants (cheaper and cleaner than a corresponding BESS), but no power smoothing because the water pumps are too sluggish for such a role.
 The large-scale PV intermittency can be smoothed by a relatively low accumulation capacity ΔGX driven by the IPLPF smoothing method, with the relative power 8 h^-1^.
 Such technical demands are well satisfied by the FESS technology, less by RedOx (low relative power) or EDLC (expensive capacity).

 ### Summary of IPLPF
-One year of continous GI(t) measurement has confirmed that the ideal PV smoothing is affordable with Lithium-Ion technology, if properly implemented in a hybrid PV system (inclusive measures against micro-cycling the battery).
-Although the HSC technology is yet unavailable, the intensive seek for energy makes it very likely to be soon mature for large-scale PV installations.
-The flywheel can be also an affordable energy storage for the IPLPF smoothing of PV power. ***Low accumulated energy by IPLPF should motivate the further development of technologies among which an accurate nowcasting of PV power and a smart filtering of PV power are crucial.***
+One year of continous GI(t) measurement has confirmed that the ideal PV smoothing is affordable with Lithium-Ion technology, if properly implemented in a hybrid PV system (inclusive measures against micro-cycling).
+Although the HSC technology is yet unavailable, it is being intensively researched as a potential BESS for large-scale PV installations.
+Existing flywheel technology is probably affordable for the IPLPF smoothing of PV power. ***Low accumulated energy by IPLPF should motivate the further development of technologies among which an accurate nowcasting of PV power and a smart filtering of PV power are crucial.***

 ## Real smoothing of PV power
 Our main objective is to analyze the smoothing quality and the accumulation rate (in summary: performance) of the PV power smoothing in real conditions.
 The measured global irradiance signal GI(t) allows not only the simulation of ideal predictive low-pass smoothing (IPLPF), but also a predictive smoothing of PV power (PLPF), exciting the low-pass filter by a predicted signal GI~f~(t+Δt).
 The values GI~f~ are biased by a prediction error.
 As we will show, this error induces a significant energy accumulation by PLPF, when compared with the IPLPF smoothing.
 We simulated the prediction error into the measured GI values with the aim to statistically represent the real predicted signal GI~f~(t+Δt) while having a possibility to trim the prediction error.
 Thus, the measured GI(t) signal allowed us to quantitatively analyze the performance of the ex-post simulated PLPF method.